vtexdocs/dev-portal-content/docs/release-notes/vtex-io-release-notes-novemberdecember-2020.md

 As to the future of our beloved Release Notes, don't worry: in addition to the [Developer Newsletter](https://forms.gle/DHo3SS7ZaGCvAMow8) bringing you all the essential updates on platform changes, the Developer Portal also has its own Release Notes section:
 ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@readme-docs/docs/release-notes/c4dc627-portal-release-notes_46.png)
 Nothing but the address will change, I promise!
-Everything else stays the same, with the same high-quality impactful content, working together as always, but now housed in a place that can fully encourage our potential :sparkles:
+Everything else stays the same, with the same high-quality impactful content, working together as always, but now housed in a place that can fully encourage our potential ✨

 ## Features 🚀